Jianqiubaiwork/1_Work_OutdoorAccess/README.md

-Learned Angular 2 framework to build a basic front-end web application.
+- Learned Angular 2 framework to build a basic front-end web application.
+- Practiced SQL server database and made a standard web API to connect databsed with the front-end.